tarikcosovic/GitHero/Commands.md

 git stash pop : Removes all stashed files from the stash

+*Git Reset
+Resets the commits to specified commitId

+git reset commitId --mode

+modes: soft, mixed, hard

+1. soft mode is the least destructive mode and will only point the HEAD to the specified commitId, making zero changes to stagged/unstagged files
+2. mixed mode will point the HEAD to the specified commitId and unstagge all stagged files
+3. hard mode will point the HEAD to the specified commitId and remove all unstagged and stagged files

+Examples:
+git reset 2dc131b --soft : non-destructive reset git reset e37117a --mixed : mixed reset git reset 7301ec8 --hard : destructive reset

+For special preview of all the commit and actions taken history use reflog

+Example:
+git reflog

 *Special Markers:
 HEAD - points to the last commit of current branch